LeandriB/travel_app/README.md

-# NLP Evaluate News Article
+# Travel App

 ## About

-The goal for this project is to create a web tool that runs a Natural Language Processing(NLP) API on an article that is provided by the user via a url.
+The goal for this project is to create and build out a travel app that allows the user to enter a location & trip date, and in return displays weather as well as an image of the location using information from 3 external API's.

-> NLP is the ability of an application to understand the human language, written or oral.
+> The world is a book and those who do not travel reads only one page - Saint Augustine

 ## Installation